 What will success in communicating to this audience look like?

 One main indicator of success for the EGI communications team will not necessarily be the total number of users from a particular research community, but how many people investigate using grid as a tool in their research.
-The grid is not a panacea and it will not solve every problem; but EGI can engage researchers with e-Infrastructures as a whole and explain how they can benefit the European Research Area.
+The grid is not a panacea and it will not solve every problem, but it could give them a start in the right direction.
+EGI can also engage researchers with e-Infrastructures as a whole and explain how they can benefit the European Research Area.
 EGI is uniquely placed to help them to find the solution that works for them.
 In cases where the grid may not be the most appropriate research tool for them at the time, it may be the right solution to another research problem later on (or to another colleague’s research work).
-Continual communication of successful use cases helps to raise awareness and understanding of the grid, and keeps it in the minds of researchers as part of their research toolkit, either now or in the future.
+Continual communication of successful use cases helps to raise awareness and understanding of the grid, demonstrates how users in one field have solved a problem, which might also work in another field and keeps it in the minds of researchers as part of their research toolkit, either now or in the future.

-Indirect indicators of success can include a wider range of user communities participating in Community Forums, or promoting EGI at their local events.
+Indirect indicators of success can include a wider range of user communities participating in Community Forums to exchange common use cases, opinions and practices, or promoting EGI at their local events.
 Similarly, an indirect indicator of the success of communication to the research communities is when EGI is perceived as being important, respected, authoritative and adding value.
 This type of engagement is demonstrated for example by participation in the demo and poster competitions at the EGI Forums and the prestige attached to winning the competitions.

 How will EGI achieve success in reaching out to this audience?